khunspoonzi/pyob/README.md

 <details>
-<summary><strong>Object Stores</strong></summary>
+<summary><strong>PyOb Stores</strong></summary>

 <br/>

-All PyOb classes are initialized with an object store (`pyob.PyObStore`) that keeps track of object instances initialized during runtime.
-For those familiar with databases, objects are to rows as object stores are to tables.
+All PyOb classes are initialized with a PyOb store (`pyob.PyObStore`) that keeps track of PyOb instances initialized during runtime.
+For those familiar with databases, PyOb instances are to rows as PyOb stores are to tables.

-We can verify that the `Country` object store contains no `Country` instances upon class definition:
+We can verify that the `Country` PyOb store contains no `Country` instances upon class definition:

 ```python
 class Country(PyOb):